jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 ```

 ## Nginx with subpath
 When connecting to server from a client application, enter ``http(s)://DOMAIN_NAME/jellyfin`` in the address field, and **clear the port field**.
-Not all clients may handle this properly, but this is currently working for the web and Android client.
+Not all clients may handle this properly, but this is currently working for the web and Android clients.

 ```
 # Jellyfin hosted on http(s)://DOMAIN_NAME/jellyfin